Global Media Monitoring Project research finds a male-centric view of the world in the news

 GMMP research show a male-centric view of the world in the news.
 Stories reveal gender bias and extensive stereotyping that perpetuate marginalization, discrimination, and violence against women and girls.

 Canada, for instance, "still has a long way to go with respect to equitable gender representation, stereotyping, participation and parity," according to the 2015 GMMP country report.
-Monitoring of major Canadian news media for that year showed that men were present "six times more than women in stories about politics and government (88%), five times more in economic news (84%), and over three times more in stories about crime and violence (78%)."
+Monitoring of major Canadian news media for that year showed that men were present "six times more than women in stories about politics and government (88 per cent), five times more in economic news (84 per cent), and over three times more in stories about crime and violence (78 per cent)."

 Of course, there have also been positive examples of better gender balance as well as genuine change in media house policies and journalism training practices.